bnema/gart/README.md

 [Features](#features) • [Installation](#installation) • [Usage](#usage) • [Configuration](#configuration) • [Roadmap](#roadmap) • [License](#license)

-Gart is a command-line tool written in Go that helps you manage and sync your dotfiles across different systems.
-With Gart, you can easily keep your configuration files up to date and maintain a consistent setup across multiple machines.
+Gart is a command-line tool written in Go that helps you manage and sync your dotfiles across different Linux systems.

 ## Features
 - **Quick Addition**: Add a dotfile directory or a single file to Gart with a single command (e.g., `gart add ~/.config/zsh` or `gart add ~/.config/nvim/init.lua`)
+- **Ignore Patterns**: Exclude specific files or directories using the `--ignore` flag (e.g., `gart add ~/.config/nvim --ignore "init.bak" --ignore "doc/"`)
 - **Easy sync**: Use the sync command to detect changes in all your managed dotfiles and backup them automatically (e.g., `gart sync` or for a single dotfile `gart sync nvim`)
 - **Simple Overview**: List, select and remove the dotfiles currently being managed with `gart list`
 - **Flexible Naming**: (Optional) assign custom names to your dotfiles for easier management (e.g., `gart add ~/.config/nvim nvim-backup`)